yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/alternative-sdks-2/headless-sdk-enrollment-ios.md

 You need an enrollment payment method object to set Headless SDK integration for enrollment.
 You can create one using the [Enroll Payment Method](ref:enroll-payment-method-checkout) endpoint.
 While creating the payment method object, you need to define which payment method your customer can enroll in.
 Currently, only CARD is available for Headless SDK.

-> 📘 Verify card
+> 📘 Card Verification
 >
-> If you want to verify cards (zero value authorization) before enrollment, you need to provide the `verify` object when creating the payment method object for the customer session.
+> To verify cards with zero value authorization before enrollment, include the `verify` object when creating the payment method object for the customer session.

 ## Step 5: Start the enrollment process